Applies to

 OX by default uses DKIM keypairs with its own domains.
 OX Cloud uses a default signing configuration for domains that do not have a policy in place.

 The advantage in that case is that sender domain DNS does not need to be modified at all.
 Everything is under OX control.
 The problem with that approach is that it's not compatible with DMARC because the DKIM signing domain and sender domain not being "aligned" (matching).
-Any DMARC policy check would fail on the DKIM check.
+Any DMARC policy check would fail on the DKIM check and could only rely on the SPF assessment to succeed.

 Quick summary

-- Microsoft 365 implements this as default as well
+• Microsoft 365 also implements this as default